 Whether we like it or not, we are frequently judged by our appearance, and this is even more so in certain industries.
 People with crowded teeth (or metal braces on) will find it almost impossible to land a job as a flight attendant, model, front desk receptionist or TV host.

 3. Oral health

 It’s hard to brush and floss thoroughly when you have crowded teeth.
 The challenge in maintaining oral health makes it easier for plaque, tartar and harmful bacteria to build up – and over time, cause tooth decay, gum disease and bad breath.

 Crowded teeth often cause some of the bottom teeth to rub against your upper teeth.
 Over time, this can lead to undue wear of tooth enamel.
 Meanwhile, protruding upper teeth are more likely to chip or crack in the event of an accident.

 Not many people know this, but oral infections may lead to more serious ailments, including heart disease, stroke, diabetes and pneumonia.
 A misaligned bite won’t be able to perform vital functions and lead to other issues.
 It can cause stress headaches, neck and jaw pain, as well as increased clenching.

 So now you know the problems caused by crowded teeth.
 The good news is, it’s possible to improve the alignment of your teeth with become invisible braces!
 If you want to get your teeth straightened without having bulky brackets in your mouth, we have the solution at an affordable price.
-To determine if you are a good fit for become orthodontic treatment, answer this 5-question assessment.
+To determine if you are a good fit for become smile transformation, answer this 5-question assessment.